Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

 Unlike gradient methods, propagation methods do not have a closed-form expression for $r_i(x)$.
 Instead, they start with the output $M(x)$, which is considered the top-level relevance, $R_i^{(L)}$.
 Next, $R_i^{(L)}$ is propagated from layer $L$ to $L-1$ based on layer-specific rules, such that each neuron in $L-1$ receives a proportion of it.
 This process then proceeds layer by layer.
 Between any two adjacent layers $l$ and $l+1$, a generic function $D()$ determines how $R_j^{(l+1)}$ (the relevance of any neuron $j$ in $l+1$) is \textit{recursively distributed} to $R_i^{(l)}$ (the relevance of any neuron $i$ in $l$), where $i$ and $j$ are connected.
 Formally,

 The recursion terminates once reaching $l=1$.
-All subsequently introduced propagation methods follow the same procedure above, while differing in the definition of $D()$, summarized in Table~\ref{table:propagation_methods}.
-Unfortunately, there is no unified visualized comparison of all these methods yet.
-We will illustrate each method individually and provide visualizations when possible.
+All subsequently introduced propagation methods follow the same procedure, while differing in the definition of $D()$.\footnote{Table~\ref{table:propagation_methods} in Appendix~\ref{appendix:bp_methods} provides a formalization of how each method defines $D()$.} We will illustrate each method individually and provide visualizations when possible.

-Among the earliest methods in this family, \textbf{DeconvNet} \cite{fleet_visualizing_2014} and \textbf{Guided BackPropagation (GBP)} \cite{springenberg_striving_2015} both design custom rules for ReLU units ($y=\text{max}(0,x)$) in particular, since it is arguably the most commonly used non-linear activation at that time.
-Formally, suppose a ReLU unit $j$ in $l+1$ is connected to a set of neurons $i=0, 1, ... d_l$ in $l$.
-Let $a_i$ denote the activation of any neuron $i$.
+Among the earliest methods in this family, \textbf{DeconvNet} \cite{fleet_visualizing_2014} and \textbf{Guided BackPropagation (GBP)} \cite{springenberg_striving_2015} both design custom rules for ReLU units ($y=\text{max}(0,x)$) in particular, since it is then the most commonly used non-linear activation.
+Formally, suppose a ReLU unit $j$ in layer $l+1$ is connected to a set of neurons $i=0, 1, ... d_l$ in layer $l$, and let $a_i$ denote the activation of any such neuron $i$.
 Then we have $a_j = \text{max}(\sum_{i=0}^{d_l}a_iw_{ij}, 0)$ by the definition of ReLU, where $w_{ij}$ is the weight connecting $i$ and $j$.\footnote{To conveniently incorporate the bias term $b$, we let $a_0 = 1$ and $w_{0j} = b$.} According to the standard backpropagation rule used by Simple Gradients, only positive inputs in the forward pass ($\sum_{i=0}^{d_l} a_iw_{ij} >0$) will have non-zero gradients in the backward pass.
-In other words,

-where $\mathbbm{1}$ is the indicator function.\footnote{\url{https://en.wikipedia.org/wiki/Indicator_function}} It is believed that this rule is not ideal for relevance redistribution.
-By contrast, DeconvNet proposes to zero out the redistributed relevance only if the incoming relevance $R_j^{(l+1)}$ is non-positive, regardless of the input $\sum_{i=0}^{d_l} a_iw_{ij}$:

-On the other hand, Guided BackPropagation combines the two rules above, zeroing out the redistributed relevance if \textit{either} the incoming relevance or the input is non-positive:
+This rule essentially loses all the relevance information from $R_j^{(l+1)}$ when the inputs are negative ($\sum_{i=0}^{d_l} a_iw_{ij} \leq 0$).